 0

-1. Enzyme activity: Fresh stone-milled flour retains more of the wheat’s natural enzymes, which break down complex carbohydrates into simpler sugars.
+Fresh stone-milled flour retains more of the wheat’s natural enzymes, which break down complex carbohydrates into simpler sugars.
 This process provides ample food for the yeast and bacteria in sourdough cultures, resulting in a more vigorous fermentation.

-2. Protein quality: Red Fife wheat typically has a high protein content and strong gluten structure, which contributes to better dough elasticity and gas retention during baking.
+Red Fife wheat typically has a high protein content and strong gluten structure, which contributes to better dough elasticity and gas retention during baking.

-5. Freshness: Using freshly milled flour means the components are at their peak activity level, leading to more efficient fermentation and better overall performance in baking.
+Using freshly milled flour means the components are at their peak activity level, leading to more efficient fermentation and better overall performance in baking.

-Unique gluten properties: Heritage wheats, such as Red Fife often have a different gluten structure compared to modern varieties, which can contribute to improved extensibility and gas retention during baking.
-(Extensibility refers to how well dough can stretch without breaking.
+Heritage wheats, such as Red Fife, often have a different gluten structure compared to modern varieties, which can contribute to improved extensibility and gas retention during baking.

-It’s important because when you make bread, the dough needs to expand as it rises and bakes.
-If the dough has good extensibility, it can stretch out nicely, allowing for a better rise and a softer texture in the finished bread.
+What is extensibility?
+It’s how well dough can stretch without breaking.
+When you make bread, the dough needs to expand as it rises and bakes — good extensibility lets it stretch out nicely, allowing for a better rise and a softer texture.
 This is balanced with elasticity, which helps the dough hold its shape.
-In simpler terms, think of extensibility as how much you can pull on the dough before it tears, which is crucial for making light and fluffy bread.)
+Think of extensibility as how much you can pull on the dough before it tears, which is crucial for making light and fluffy bread.

 When sourced from a local farmer, this flour is likely to be even fresher and of higher quality, further enhancing its performance in sourdough baking.
 The combination of these factors results in a naturally sweet-smelling dough that produces impressive oven spring and superior texture in the final baked goods.

-Granite Mill Farms Sprouted Red Fife Wheat Flour & 1847 Organic Red Fife Amazon Links:
+Granite Mill Farms Sprouted Red Fife Wheat Flour & 1847 Organic Red Fife

-Historical Significance:
+Historical Significance

 Red Fife is Canada’s oldest wheat variety, first grown in the 1840s by David Fife in Peterborough, Ontario.
 It became popular across Canada because it grew well in harsh weather and produced good harvests.
 Red Fife was so important that it led to the building of the Canadian National Railway for transporting the grain.
-It was widely used for decades until newer wheat types replaced it in the early 1900s
+It was widely used for decades until newer wheat types replaced it in the early 1900s.

-Nutritional Profile:
+Nutritional Profile

 Red Fife flour, particularly when stone-milled as a whole grain, offers a rich nutritional profile: